DJF3/Webex-Message-space-archiver/README.md

 * Archive all messages in a space
 * Find space ID with built in search function
 * Deal with threaded messages
-* Download space images, files or both
+* Download space images, files or both (with msg file date)
 * All files are organized: \spacenamefolder with subfolders for \files, \images, \avatars
 * Export space data to JSON or TXT file
 * Restrict messages by number of messages or number of days